Man dies after fall from bonfire in Northern Ireland

 The construction of the Antiville fire was nearing completion when the incident happened.

-The man, who was believed in be aged in his mid-30s, was pronounced dead at the scene.
+Mr Steele, who was believed to be aged in his mid-30s, was pronounced dead at the scene.

 Police maintained a low-key presence at the bonfire site on Sunday morning.